 If there is any doubt with regard to the requirements of any particular assignments or assessment procedure, the onus for clarifying the issue rests with the student who should contact the unit convenor or tutor.
 Further, it is the responsibility of students to ensure that they are correctly enrolled in the unit and that the tutor and Student Administration have their correct contact details.

 Special assessment requirements

-In CVIA PG, students are required to satisfactorily complete the Computer Vision Concepts Implementation and Student Colloquium Research Paper Presentation assessments (i.e. minimum 25% of available marks in each) and to perform satisfactorily in a final written exam.
+In CVIA PG, students are required to satisfactorily complete the Computer Vision Concepts Implementation and Student Colloquium Research Paper Presentation assessments (i.e. minimum 25% of available marks in each).
 The Computer Vision Concepts Implementation assessment has a weighting of 35% and the Student Colloquium Research Paper Presentation assessment has a weighting of 25%.
 In addition, there will be three online tests in Week 4 (10%), Week 8 (20%), and Week 13 (10%).

 To obtain a particular grade in this unit it is necessary that there are no outstanding submissions at the end of week 15.
 The unit convener reserves the right to question students orally on any of their submitted work.

 All assessment items will receive a numerical mark.
 The final grade will be determined as a weighted average of the individual assessment items.